marijnh/Eloquent-JavaScript/08_error.md

 will result in an "undefined variable" error.
 Because the `catch` block completely ignores its exception value (`e`), assuming it knows what the problem is, it wrongly treats the binding error as indicating bad input.
-Not only does this cause an infinite loop, it also "buries" the useful error message about the misspelled binding.
+Not only does this cause an infinite loop, it "buries" the useful error message about the misspelled binding.

 As a general rule, don't blanket-catch exceptions unless it is for the